yuvipanda/z2jh-configurator/README.md

     "node_selector": {
       "kubernetes-node-selector-key": "node-selector-value"
     },
-    "gpu_count": 0
   }
 ]
 ```

-The `gpu_count` set to a non-zero number will add an extra `kubespawner_override`
-automatically to enable GPUs for nodes placed there.

 Once you have this file, it can be imported into the database with: